aashigangrade/aashigangrade/README.md

 ### Hi there, I'm Aashi 👋

-I'm a passionate software engineer with a background in building robust applications and solving complex challenges.
+I'm a software engineer with a background in building robust applications and solving complex challenges.
 I have a strong foundation in both frontend and backend technologies, along with experience in microservices architecture and agile methodologies.

 ## 🔭 Current Work
 - I'm currently working as a Software Engineer at UBS.
 Prior to that I was working at Credit Suisse.